vekatze/neut/book/src/modules-and-sources.md

 That is, the name of the current module is always `this`.

-### Defining Aliases of Files
+### Defining Aliases for Files

-We can also define aliases of files.
+Aliases for files can also be defined.
 Let's look again at the example of fully-qualified names:

 ```neut
 // new-item.nt